maxdesalle/website/content/posts/mastering-zcash.md

 Bob now owns a spendable 5 ZEC note.
 His wallet stores the note data locally and keeps it ready for whenever he wants to use it.
 At that point, he’ll follow the same process that Alice did in order to send it to him:

 1. Select the note
-2. Fetch its Merkle path
+2. Retrieve its Merkle path from the locally maintained witnesses
 3. Compute its nullifier
 4. Create output notes for his recipients
 5. Generate a proof